Liyuan-Lin/DQ/README.md

     - `opt_DQ_ES`: The corresponding minimized value of $\mathrm{DQ}^{\mathrm{ES}}_\alpha$.

-## example.py

-We optimize the portfolio weights in each month with a rolling window of 500 days in example.py.
-That is, at the beginning of each month, starting from 2014/1/2 to 2021/12/32, we use the preceding 500 trading days to compute the optimal portfolio weights using minimizes DQ based on VaR and ES.
-The portfolio is rebalanced every month.

 If you have specific questions about using this code, implementing it, or interpreting its results, feel free to ask!